afondiel/computer-science-notebook/CONTRIBUTING.md

 6. Push to the branch: `git push origin my-new-note`
 7. Submit a pull request.
 Make sure it is based off of the `master` branch when submitting! :D

-`Notice`: You might come across to following commit messages format `topic-notes: Hello World!` \ this because, When I started the project, I was the only contributor, so instead of creating 1 branch for each note, \
-I just made my life easier working directly on master (not a good practice, and I apologize to Linus Torvalds If He reads this one day :D )
+`Notice`: You might come across to the following commit message patterns `topic-notes: Hello World!`.
+This because when I started the project, I was the only contributor, so instead of creating a new branch + PR, for each note, I just made my life easier working directly on master branch  (not a good practice, and I apologize to [Linus Torvalds](github.com/Torvalds) If He reads this one day though :D)

 ## Note Taking resources